Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations: Theory

-or that $\mathcal{L}(\cdot)$ corresponds to a unital map which preserves the identity of the reduced system space.
-If the reduced dynamics are generated by a unital CPTP map, then the particle and hole are guaranteed to each remain positive-semidefinite and have complementary evolutions, thus ensuring an $N$-representable state.
+for a linear map, since the time derivative operates linearly and the identity matrix is independent of time.
+To preserve the relationship between $\leftindex^{1}\rho(t)$ and $\leftindex^{1}q(t)$ for all time, $\mathcal{L}(\cdot)$ must correspond to a unital map, meaning that the identity must be conserved as time evolves.
+Moreover, if the reduced dynamics are generated by a unital CPTP map, then the particle and hole are guaranteed to each remain positive-semidefinite and have complementary evolutions, therefore ensuring $N$-representability.
+The constraint in Eq.~\eqref{eq:constraint} is the key result of this paper.